 When it comes to engaging the public online, a lot of thought goes into planning how to best capture meaningful feedback—or at least, it should.
-But many often overlook another critical step in the engagement cycle: reporting back to participants.
+But many often overlook another critical step in the civic engagement cycle: reporting back to participants.

 That’s precisely why Open Town Hall features an “Outcome Statement” tab that lets you easily tell participants how their input was used to make a decision.